rahulgurnani/rahulgurnani.github.io/_posts/2020-06-20-learnings.md

 ### Leverage Concurrency

 Having more than one task to work on at any point in time keeps one working even if one of the task hits a blocker.
-Leverage this by working on at least 2 tasks to work on at any time.
+Leverage this by having at least 2 tasks to work on at any time.

 ### Ease the task of code reviewer